March is not only a time for the weather to get warmer, it’s also National Athletic Training Month!

 If you’ve been at an interscholastic event, you’ve likely seen an athletic trainer at work and probably didn’t even know it.
 The National Athletic Training Association (NATA) states that “athletic training encompasses the prevention, examination, diagnosis, treatment and rehabilitation of emergent, acute or chronic injuries and medical conditions.”
 1

 Every year the NATA has a theme for National Athletic Training Month.
-This year’s theme is – “ATs Are Health Care” To help celebrate the month, check out these facts that you may not know about athletic trainers:
+In 2017 the theme was – “ATs Are Health Care” To help celebrate the month, check out these facts that you may not know about athletic trainers:

 1. Athletic Trainers may have either a Bachelor’s or Master’s degree.
 By 2020, all CAATE accredited programs will be offered at the Master’s level only.
 Upon completion of their education, an athletic training student will sit for the Board Of Certification (BOC) exam, which covered everything that was learned in their schooling.
 Passage of the BOC is a requirement of practice of athletic training in most states.